-Estates of up to $5.43 million are currently exempt from federal estate tax.
-So under the law in effect for deaths in 2015, if you leave assets worth more than $2 million but less than $5.43 million, your estate won’t owe federal tax but might still owe Maine estate tax.
+The 2016 exemption of $5.45 million matches the exemption for federal estate tax.
+So for deaths in 2016, if you owe one tax, you probably owe both.
 Maine maximum estate tax rate (12%), however, is much lower than the federal estate tax rate (40%).

 Estates are divided into two groups, based on value: